Xerass/BasicML/stress/readme.md

-classifiers images of stress and no stress with efficientnetb0
+classifies images of stress and no stress with efficientnetb0